Passive Beam Shaping via Binary-Coded Apertures: System Model and Problem Formulation

+{ In this paper, we are primarily concerned with beam shaping in the azimuth plane.
+Accordingly, the azimuth angles are fixed to zero, i.e., $\phi=\phi_I=0$.
+Under this restriction, }\eqref{eq:p_2d} reduces to an azimuth-plane cut of the 2-D aperture response, namely { Since the phase progression in} \eqref{eq:p_2d_cut} {depends only on the $x$-coordinates, the 2-D response reduces to an equivalent one-dimensional (1-D) azimuthal model. } For analytical tractability, we therefore adopt the 1-D formulation along the $x$-axis with $M$ electrically reflecting cells (elements) located at

-We consider a narrowband mmWave downlink in which a transmitting node illuminates a planar, \emph{fully passive} reflecting aperture (reflectarray) that redirects energy toward one or more receivers.
-For analytical tractability we adopt a one-dimensional (1-D) aperture model where $M$ electrically small reflecting elements are arranged along the $x$-axis with nominal inter-element spacing $d_0$.
-A dominant plane-wave component (beam) impinges on the reflector from an angle of incidence (AoA) $\theta_I$, measured from the aperture broadside, and the scattered field is observed in the reflection half-space toward an angle of departure (AoD) $\theta_T$.
-The transmitter and receiver are assumed to employ directive antennas whose boresights are aligned with the reflector normal such that the active aperture is uniformly illuminated.
+where $d_0$ is the nominal lattice spacing.
+A dominant plane-wave component impinges on the reflector from the angle of arrival (AoA) $\theta_I$ (measured from aperture broadside), and the scattered field is observed toward an angle of departure (AoD) $\theta$.